inmaugarc/DataScience_Disaster_Response_Pipeline/README.md

 There are three main components for this project:
 1. ETL Pipeline

-In a Python script: process_data.py, there is a data cleaning pipeline that:
+The Python script: process_data.py, contains a data cleaning pipeline that:

     Loads the messages and categories datasets
     Merges the two datasets